PrismarineJS/mineflayer/docs/api.md

 #### chest.deposit(itemType, metadata, count, [callback])

+This function also returns a `Promise`, with `void` as its argument upon completion.

  * `itemType` - numerical item id
  * `metadata` - numerical value. `null` means match anything.
  * `count` - how many to deposit. `null` is an alias to 1.
  * `callback(err)` - (optional) - called when done depositing

 #### chest.withdraw(itemType, metadata, count, [callback])

+This function also returns a `Promise`, with `void` as its argument upon completion.

  * `itemType` - numerical item id
  * `metadata` - numerical value. `null` means match anything.